Photos by Amanda Lascon

-Mary has experience working with pre-natal-birth, dying-death, aging concerns, post-surgical rehabilitation, chronic illness, injury, trauma, paralysis, and ongoing personal development.
+Mary’s experience includes working with pre-natal-birth, dying-death, aging concerns, post-surgical rehabilitation, chronic illness, injury, trauma, paralysis, and ongoing personal development/ self-care.
 She began teaching somatic movement in 1996, offering Continuum classes from 1996-2014.
-Since then she continues to develop her unique expression of transformational movement classes leading groups across the USA and internationally.
-From 2009-2017 she held a leadership role on the USA section of the MA Dance & Somatic Well-being: Connections to the Living Body from the University of Central Lancashire, Preston, England, and continues to teach on the USA and UK campuses.
+She continues to develop her unique expression of transformational movement classes leading groups across the USA and internationally.
+From 2009-2017 she held a leadership role on the USA section of the MA Dance & Somatic Well-being: Connections to the Living Body from the University of Central Lancashire, Preston, England, and continues to teach on the UK campus.

 She served as Co-Chair with Lauren Abramson on the Board of Directors of the Silvan S. Tomkins Institute (SSTI) from 2013-2016 (www.tomkins.org).